Frequently asked questions (FAQ)

 In our two HMO plans (Advantage and Value), when receiving non-urgent or non- emergent care, you must use the providers who are in our network in Monterey County.

 When using our HMO Point of Service (POS) Plan (Plus Plan) in Monterey County, you must access the network of providers for your healthcare services.
 If you use providers who are in Monterey County but not in the plan’s network, you are fully responsible for the cost of those services.
-When you are outside of Monterey County and anywhere in the U.S. or its territories, the plan’s Point of Service component provides coverage for you to access Medicare-participating providers and Medicare-covered services, the same way you are covered in-network.
+When you are outside of Monterey County and anywhere in the U.S. or its territories, the plan’s Point of Service component provides coverage for you to access Medicare-eligible providers and Medicare-covered services.

 What is a Medicare Advantage “trial right?”